Electrification of the London and South Western Railway: Brakes

 Westinghouse quick-acting brakes, worked off cylinders 12 by 14 in were supplied with compressed air by compressors driven by slow speed motors, one of which was placed under each motor coach, and a master governor and switch ensured that all compressors throughout the train started and stopped simultaneously.
 This arrangement is known as the Westinghouse governor synchronizing system.

-It used rather than the vacuum brake, previously standard on LSWR suburban stock, because it allowed faster station stops, necessary given the frequent and tightly timed services planned.
+This was used rather than the vacuum brake system, previously standard on LSWR suburban stock, because it allowed faster station stops, necessary given the frequent and tightly timed services planned.
 The brake and main reservoir pipes were situated at buffer-beam height.
 Also in the equipment compartment was the air compressor for the air brake, one of which was situated in each motor coach.
 These compressors operated with a high-pitched 'ping-ping' sound; they were activated by brake application and exhaustion of the air in the system, and could therefore often be heard while the train was standing in a station.